AK-UGlas/week_06_hw_JSevntsDOM/recap_weekend_hw_dom.md

 1. What is the return value of `document.createElement`?
 And what does it accept as an argument?

-Accepts a string describing the html element to be created (can be the tag name, class or ID). returns an HTML element of the specified tag
+Accepts a string describing the html element to be created (can be the tag name, class or ID). returns an HTML element of the specified tag. e.g "const hOneElement = document.createElement('h1')" <- creates an 'h1' HTML element and assigned to the variable hOneElement

 2. What is the return value of `document.querySelector`?
 And what does it accept as an argument?

+As above, accepts string describing html element(s) to find (name, class or ID).
+Returns the first element matching that string

 3. What is the return value `document.querySelectorAll`?

+As above, but returns a NodeList of all elements matching the input string

 4. What is the difference between using `textContent` and `appendChild`?

+textContent refers to the text content of a specific html element (a property of the html element). e.g can be assigned with "hOneElement.textContent = 'This is a header' "

+appendChild is a node method, which takes in the argument of an html element and adds it as a child element of the parent node. e.g <elementVariableName>.appendChild(hOneElement) <- hOneElement (an HTML h1 element) is now a child of <elementVariableName>

 5. What is the event we handle to access the values of a form, and how do we access the values?